slackalaxy/sboutils/README.md

 [i] libgnomemm (C++ wrappers for libgnome)
 [ ] gnome-python (Python bindings for GNOME)
 ```
-When used with the `info` task, the sources name, md5sum and maintainer information will also be displayed, for example for **ghemical**:
+When used with `info`, the sources name, md5sum and maintainer information will also be displayed, for example for **ghemical**:
 ```
 bash-5.1$ sboask info ghemical -v